-As a result of the 800-foot relocation of Runway 10R/28L included in the 2012 Alternative C2a, the approach lighting system to existing Runway 28L would be shifted 800 feet to the south.
+Implementation of Alternative C2a would result in the approach lighting system to existing Runway 28L to be shifted 800 feet to the south.
 This would result in the reconfiguration of at least nine holes to meet FAA requirements regarding the location of greens, tees, or fairways in proximity to the approach lights.
 Specific guidance from FAA states that:

-Golf holes may not be located between the new Medium Intensity Approach Lighting System with Runway Alignment Indicator Lights (MALSR) nor will golf shots be allowed between the new light towers;

-- Golf shots will be played away from or toward the lights but not over them; and - Golf activities should not be closer than 20 feet to the MALSR light lane.
+- Golf holes may not be located between the new Medium Intensity Approach Lighting System with Runway Alignment Indicator Lights (MALSR) nor will golf shots be allowed between the new light towers; - Golf shots will be played away from or toward the lights but not over them; and - Golf activities should not be closer than 20 feet to the MALSR light lane.